Out of the Aeons: Connections

+Reprints

+The tale was republished in 2012 in Medusa's Coil and Others.

 Adaptations

 Robert Bloch wrote a screen adaptation of the story for the 1971 TV series Night Gallery, however it was not produced.
 It was rewritten by Alvin T. Sapinsley, filmed, and broadcast as "Last Rites of a Dead Druid".
 Sapinsley's screenplay bore no relation to the original Lovecraft tale that Bloch had adapted.